rehnd/cme342/project/lsmoothing/README.md

 coarray Fortran is the first image -- not image 0, as is the case in MPI Fortran).

 In addition to these features, Coarray Fortran now (very recently) has the ability to detect failed images.
-This is very important for exascale computing, where the probability of a node failing becomes much more certain.
+This is very important for exascale computing, where the probability of a node failing becomes much larger, due to the sheer number of processors running at a given time.
 In these cases, it is important for the code to adapt and respond to the failed images.
 Coarray Fortran, when built with very recent versions of MPICH, includes the intrinsic function

 ``` fortran
 failed_images()